 In 1926, the lighthouse reservation was sold at a public auction.
 The highest bid was received from the Mission of the Immaculate Virgin, a residence and school for seventeen-hundred orphans that already surrounded the lighthouse on three sides.
 At some point, the mission placed a statue of the Virgin Mary atop the tower where the lantern room once was.

-In 1953, a rear range light was put up on the mission’s property, southeast of the lighthouse.
-The U.S. government paid the mission $32 per year for the small piece of land, a rear range light was erected southeast of the lighthouse in 1953.
+After a deal was struck where the federal government would pay the mission $32 per year for the use of a small piece of land, a rear range light was erected southeast of the lighthouse in 1953.
 The companion front range light is located on the beach, forty-five yards away.

-The lighthouse and 145 acres of surround upland and 45 underwater acres were jointly purchased in 1999 from the Archdiocese of New York by New York State and the Trust for Public Land.
+New York State and the Trust for Public Land jointly purchased the lighthouse and 145 acres of surrounding upland and 45 underwater acres from the Archdiocese of New York in 1999.
 Per the agreement, the state bought out the trust’s two-thirds portion over the ensuing two years.
-Today, the property is known as the Mt.
+Today, the property is known as Mt.
 Loretto Unique Area and is managed by the New York State Department of Environmental Conservation.
 If funds can be secured, the department hopes to relight a beacon atop the brownstone tower.
 Currently, the lighthouse grounds are not open to the public, but good views can be had from trails in the area.
 The best views are during the winter, when the trees are bare of leaves.